OpenNebula/docs/source/advanced_components/cloud_bursting/ec2g.rst

         ...

-You can define an http proxy if the OpenNebula Frontend does not have access to the internet:
+You can define an HTTP proxy if the OpenNebula Frontend does not have access to the internet:

 .. code::

     proxy_uri: http://...

-Also, you can modify in the same file the default 300 seconds timeout that is waited for the VM to be in the EC2 running state in case you also want to attach to the instance a elastic ip:
+Also, you can modify in the same file the default 300 seconds timeout for waiting for the VM to reach the EC2 running state in case you also want to attach to the instance a elastic IP:

 .. code::

     state_wait_timeout_seconds: 300

-.. warning:: ``instance_types`` section shows us the machines that AWS is able to provide, the ec2 driver will retrieve this kind of information so it's better to not change it unless you are aware of your actions.
+.. warning:: The ``instance_types`` section lists the machines that AWS is able to provide.
+The EC2 driver will retrieve this kind of information, so it's better not to change it unless you know what you are doing.

 .. warning::

-    If you were using OpenNebula before 5.4 you may have noticed that there are not AWS credentials in configuration file anymore, this is due security reasons.
-In 5.4 there is a new secure credentials storage for AWS so you do not need to store sensitive credential data inside your disk.
-OpenNebula daemon stores the data in an encrypted format.
+    If you were using OpenNebula before 5.4 you may have noticed that there are no AWS credentials in the configuration file anymore.
+This is for security reasons.
+In 5.4 there is a new secure credentials storage for AWS, so you do not need to store sensitive credential data on disk.
+The OpenNebula daemon stores the data in an encrypted format.

-After OpenNebula is restarted, create a new Host with AWS credentials that uses the ec2 drivers:
+After OpenNebula is restarted, create a new Host with AWS credentials that uses the EC2 drivers:

 .. prompt:: bash $ auto